 Huntingdon Life Sciences

 Huntingdon Life Sciences (HLS) is an international contract research organization (CRO) and laboratory animal breeding company.
 Firms hire CROs to conduct toxicity animal testing for agrochemicals, petrochemicals, household products, pharmaceuticals and toxins.
 The company was founded in the United Kingdom in 1952 and has facilities in Huntingdon, Cambridgeshire and Suffolk.
-Outside of the UK, it has facilities in New Jersey (U.S.) and in Japan.
-[1] Originally the company concentrated upon nutrition, veterinary and biochemical research.
-An expansion of services in the late '50s led to the assessment of pharmaceuticals, food additives crop and consumer chemicals.
-[2]
+Outside of the UK, it has facilities in New Jersey (U.S.) and Japan.[1]
+HLS tests agrochemicals, foods, flavorings, industrial chemicals, pharmaceuticals and veterinary products.
+HLS provides drug development services for biotechnology and pharmaceutical companies.

 Contents